pikhan/pikhan.github.io/README.md

 # pikhan.github.io
-Just all the files for this website
+Hi, welcome to my website.
+This repository just contains the files for the site.